-Setting up a Hyperledger Fabric network traditionally requires extensive knowledge of cryptographic materials, channel configurations, and complex YAML files.
-With ChainLaunch Pro, you can deploy a fully configured Fabric network with organizations, peers, orderers, and channels in just a few minutes using our intuitive wizard.
+Setting up a Hyperledger Fabric network traditionally requires deep knowledge of cryptographic materials, channel configurations, and complex YAML files.
+According to the Hyperledger Foundation's 2025 Annual Report, Fabric remains the most widely deployed enterprise blockchain framework, yet teams still spend days on initial network configuration.
+This guide walks you through deploying a fully configured Fabric network — organizations, peers, orderers, and channels — in under ten minutes.

 By the end of this guide, you'll have: